TheRealDax/multi-api/README.md

 Return the first part of a string
 Return the last part of a string
 Remove the last part of a string and return the rest
 Return a part of the string in the middle specified by start and end points

+Although not a substring endpoint, this API also supports converting a date and time to the Unix formatted timestamp

 ## API Reference